Core Unit eHealth and Interoperability (CEI)

 Thun S, Lehne M. (2019).
 Intelligent dank Interoperabilität. das Krankenhaus, 4, 286-287. https://www.daskrankenhaus.de/de/archive/topic-of-the-month/74

 EUCANCAN European-Canadian Cancer Network

 European-Canadian Cancer Network

 EUCANCan is a European Canadian cooperation funded by the European Union’s research and innovation program Horizon 2020 and the Canadian Institutes of Health Research.
 The four-year project aims at enhancing modern oncology by implementing a culturally, technologically, and legally integrated framework across Europe and Canada, to enable and facilitate the efficient analysis, management, and sharing of cancer genomic data.

-HiGHmed focuses on developing more modern, interoperable solutions in medical informatics with the aim to enable accessibility to medical patient data for clinical research and educational purposes, thus improving patient care, by building secure data integration centers.
-The project intends to establish a technological platform that enables clinics to make data-based and patient-centric decisions.
+HiGHmed is working on novel, interoperable solutions in medical informatics with the aim to make medical patient data accessible for clinical research and education which will, in turn, improve patient care.
+Building safe data integration centres, the project aims to establish a technology platform enabling clinicians to take data-based and patient-centric decisions.

 NFDI4Health National Research Data Infrastructure for Personal Health Data